How to Protect ICF Homes Against Termites

 2. Detailing

-• Apply Polyguard 650 WB Liquid Adhesive to surfaces you plan to put the Term Flashing Barrier or corner bootsInstall corner boots
+• Apply Polyguard 650 WB Liquid Adhesive to surfaces you plan to put the TRM Flashing or corner boots.

 • Install corner boots